 Your doctor may recommend this testing if:

-- You have a disease that can damage the brain, such as:
+- You have a disease that can affect the brain, such as:

-- You have an injury that may have damaged your brain, such as a concussion or a more serious brain injury.
+- You have an injury that may have affected your brain, such as a concussion or a more serious brain injury.